systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 The **items[]** array contains references to all DATA objects of this entry, plus their respective hashes (which are calculated the same way as in the DATA objects, i.e. keyed by the file ID).

+If the `HEADER_INCOMPATIBLE_COMPACT` flag is set, DATA object offsets are stored as 32-bit integers instead of 64bit and the unused hash field per data object is not stored anymore.

 In the file ENTRY objects are written ordered monotonically by sequence number.
 For continuous parts of the file written during the same boot